jbsparrow/CyberDropDownloader/docs/reference/configuration-options/global-settings/rate-limiting-options.md

 This is the number of seconds to wait between downloads to the same domain.

-Some domains have internal limits set by the program, such as `bunkrr`, `cyberfile.me`, etc.
+Some domains have internal limits set by the program, which can not be modified:
+- `bunkrr`: 1
+- `cyberfile.me`: 1
+- `pixeldrain` : 2

 ## `max_simultaneous_downloads`